-We assessed the allocation of the valuation of property to the three classes of assets based on the information provided by the independent valuer.

-We tested the integrity of factual inputs into the projected cash flows used in the valuations to leases and other relevant documents.
-We challenged the capitalisation, discount and terminal yield rates used in the valuations by comparing them against historical rates and available industry data, taking into consideration comparability and market factors.
-Where the rates were outside the expected range, we sought to understand the reasons for this and undertook sensitivity analysis to assess the impact of these assumptions.

-We also considered the adequacy of the disclosures in Notes 10,11 and 16, including consideration of disclosure of the specific uncertainties arising from the COVID-19 pandemic.
+- assessed the allocation of the valuation by the Company to the three classes of assets based on the information provided by the independent valuer. - tested the integrity of factual inputs into the projected cash flows used in the valuation to leases and other relevant documents. - challenged the capitalisation, discount and terminal yield rates used in the valuations by comparing them against historical rates and available industry data, taking into consideration comparability and market factors.
+Where the rates were outside the expected range, we sought to understand the reasons for this and undertook sensitivity analysis to assess the impact of possible changes in these assumptions. - considered the adequacy of the disclosures in Notes 10,11 and 16, including consideration of disclosure of the specific uncertainties arising from the COVID-19 pandemic.